Gasin faith: Seongju faith

-Seongju is literally the 'Owner of the Castle'.
+Seongjusin is literally the 'Owner of the Castle'.
 As the deity of the actual house, he is one of the most common and most famous Gasin.
-In Jeollanamdo, the Seongjudok, or the pottery in which Seongju was considered to dwell, was filled with barley every spring and rice every autumn.
-However, in Jeollabukdo, the people practiced Tteunseongju, or worshipping Seongju only in thoughts.
-In other regions, Seongju was mostly believed to embody a piece of paper, which was attached to the central pillar.
-Every birthday or festival, a Jesa was done for Seongju, where housewives prayed for abundance and peace.
+In Jeollanamdo, the Seongjudok, or the pottery in which Seongjusin was considered to dwell, was filled with barley every spring and rice every autumn.
+However, in Jeollabukdo, the people practiced Tteunseongju, or worshipping Seongjusin only in thoughts.
+In other regions, Seongjusin was mostly believed to embody a piece of paper, which was attached to the central pillar.
+Every birthday or festival, a Jesa was done for Seongjusin, where housewives prayed for abundance and peace.

-Seongju was worshipped with other Gasin; however, when a new family was formed, or when a family moved to another residence, Seongju was for a time the only Gasin worshipped.
-Seongju is generally considered to be the greatest of the Gasin.
+Seongjusin was worshipped with other Gasins; however, when a new family was formed, or when a family moved to another residence, Seongjusin was for a time the only Gasin worshipped.
+Seongjusin is generally considered to be the greatest of the Gasin.
 The gut dedicated to him is one of the most famous, and he is believed to guard the eldest male member of the family.